dynaconf/dynaconf/docs/django.md

 ## Explicit mode

-Some users prefer to explicitly load each setting variable inside the `settings.py` and then let django manage it in the common way.
+Some users prefer to explicitly load each setting variable inside the `settings.py` and then let django manage it in the usual way.
 This is possible, but keep in mind that doing so will prevent the usage of dynaconf methods like `using_env`, `get`.

 Dynaconf will be available only on `settings.py` scope.
-On the rest of your application, settings is managed by Django normally.
+On the rest of your application, settings are managed by Django normally.

 ```py
 # settings.py